geeknik/my-awesome-stars/topics.md

 ## swift

-- [cactus-compute/cactus](https://github.com/cactus-compute/cactus) - Framework for AI on mobile devices and wearables, hardware-aware C/CPP backend, with wrappers for Kotlin, Java, Swift, React, Flutter.
+- [cactus-compute/cactus](https://github.com/cactus-compute/cactus) - Framework for running AI locally on mobile devices and wearables.
+Hardware-aware C/C++ backend with wrappers for Flutter & React Native.
+Kotlin & Swift coming soon.
 - [johnbean393/Sidekick](https://github.com/johnbean393/Sidekick) - A native macOS app that allows users to chat with a local LLM that can respond with information from files, folders and websites on your Mac without installing any other software.
 Powered by llama.cpp
 - [trycua/cua](https://github.com/trycua/cua) - c/ua is the Docker Container for Computer-Use AI Agents.
 - [apple/swift-homomorphic-encryption](https://github.com/apple/swift-homomorphic-encryption) - Homomorphic Encryption library and applications in Swift